-INSIDE : The best methods for how to care for the gorgeous succulent, String of Pearls!
+INSIDE : Learn the best methods for how to care for the gorgeous succulent, String of Pearls!
 From their overall plant care, watering needs, and the best light amounts for your little plant – let’s get growing those beautiful trailing plants with these String of Pearl Plant Care tips.

 This post may contain affiliate links.
 See full disclosure here.

 I have long been a fan of String of Pearls.
 I love their plump trailing pearls and the ease at which they grow.
-So, when I started hearing about a new but somewhat similar plant… String of Turtles AND Variegated String of Pearls I was very intrigued!
+So, when I started hearing about new, but somewhat similar plants… String of Turtles AND Variegated String of Pearls I was very intrigued!

 Although they have a similar name, their look and needs are different.